zygisau/igmas-quiz/TASKS.md

 # Quiz App Development Tasks

-A quiz app should show whether the selected answer is correct or not before proceeding to the next question.
+A quiz app should play audio feedback when the user sees incorrect question feedback.
+Audio is in the root incorrect_feedback.mp3 file.
+Move it to the public folder and implement audio playback when the user sees incorrect feedback after answering a question incorrectly.